bbatsov/projectile/README.md

 #### File-local project root definitions

-If you want to override the projectile project root for a specific file, you can set the file-local variable `projectile-custom-root`.
+If you want to override the projectile project root for a specific file, you can set the file-local variable `projectile-project-root`.
 This can be useful if you have files within one project that are related to a different project (for instance, Org files in one git repo that correspond to other projects).